cirrus-geo/cirrus-geo/docs/src/cirrus/components/tasks/index.rst

   * In the case of Batch tasks and/or large payloads, tasks should support receiving a ``url`` input parameter pointing to a payload object in S3

-* Instantiate a ``cirrus.lib.ProcessPayload`` instance from the input payload JSON
-* Download all required assets from the items in the input payload
+* Download any/all required assets from the items in the input payload
 * Perform any asset metadata manipulation and/or derived product processing
 * Update/replace payload items based on task outputs
-* Upload any output assets to S3 for persistence
+* Upload any output assets/items to S3 for persistence
 * Return the output Cirrus Process Payload

   * In the case of Batch tasks and/or large payloads, tasks should support uploading the output payload to S3 and returning an output ``url`` parameter pointing to that payload object in S3

-Certain tasks may deviate from this pattern, but the vast majoity of tasks will follow this flow. ``cirrus-lib`` provides convenince classes/methods to help with these common needs.
+Certain tasks may deviate from this pattern, but the vast majority of tasks will follow this flow, either in part or in full.
+The python ``stac-task`` library provides convenience classes/methods to help build tasks and easily facilitate these common actions.

 Lambda tasks
 ^^^^^^^^^^^^